DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ### The Primordial Tax: Paying the Absent Masters

-The compulsion to sacrifice valuable resources to invisible authorities is not a mysterious human behavior—it is the **Primordial Tax** that **The Rulers** installed to extract energy and resources from their human subjects.
+The compulsion to sacrifice valuable resources to invisible authorities is not a mysterious human behavior—it is the **Primordial Tax** that **The Reges** installed to extract energy and resources from their human subjects.
 This pattern appears in every human culture because it was universally programmed.

 From the Aztecs to the Celts, humans are the only species that willingly and systematically destroys valuable resources because we are the only species that was programmed to pay tribute to absent masters.
 From an evolutionary standpoint, it appears to be pure insanity, but from a control system standpoint, it is brilliant resource extraction.